 Delicious Seitan in a Pressure Cooker

 If you are not convinced yet that you need to own a pressure cooker, check out this video on how to make the most delicious seitan ever.
-When I’ve made it by boiling it in a pot, I never get the texture I want.
-Maybe I need to knead it more, maybe I’m just doing it wrong, but when I use this method in the pressure cooker if always comes out nice and dense.
+When I’ve made it by boiling it in a pot, I never got the texture I wanted.
+Maybe I needed to knead it more, maybe I’m just doing it wrong, but when I use this method in the pressure cooker, it always comes out nice and dense.

-Seitan is something I rarely eat because of the gluten.
+I love seitan and products made from it.
 I’m not allergic or gluten-sensitive, but I do feel better when I don’t eat too much of it.
-If you don’t want a slightly Italian flavored seitan than feel free to change up the spices or just leave them out and season the seitan after it’s cooked. (don’t forget to use the Like and share buttons at the bottom of the post)
+If you don’t want a slightly Italian flavored seitan than feel free to change up the spices or just leave them out and season the seitan after it’s cooked.

 1 1/2 cup wheat gluten flour